langtech-bsc/ParaCLEAN/README.md

 ## License

-This project is released under the [Apache 2.0 License](https://github.com/langtech-bsc/ParaCLEAN/tree/main?tab=Apache-2.0-1-ov-file#).
+This project is released under the Apache 2.0 License.
+For details, please see the license tab [here](https://github.com/langtech-bsc/ParaCLEAN/tree/main?tab=Apache-2.0-1-ov-file#).

 ## Citation